 Nocturia is defined as being woken up by your bladder needing to go to the toilet- as opposed to being woken up by a crying baby, a snoring husband, or menopausal night sweats.
 However nocturia is age dependent.
 Nocturia is defined as waking 1 or more times per night if under 60 years of age

-Typically this patient Voiding dysfunction/ Emptying difficulty has to strain to commence voiding (called “hesitancy”).
-She may also have observed that when she compares herself to other women urinating in the toilets at the movies or in airports, her stream seems poorer than others with the urine dribbling out more slowly.
-She will often also describe the sensation of incomplete emptying and may need to go back to the toilet within a relatively short time to re-void.
-Sometimes she will leak as she gets off the toilet, which is how she realises that she is not empty.
+Typically a patient with Voiding dysfunction/ Emptying difficulty has to strain to commence voiding (called “hesitancy”).
+They may also have observed that when they compares themselves to other women urinating in the toilets at the movies or in airports, her stream seems poorer than others with the urine dribbling out more slowly.
+These women will often also describe the sensation of incomplete emptying and may need to go back to the toilet within a relatively short time to re-void.
+Sometimes these women will leak as they get off the toilet, which is how the realise that they are not empty.
 This is called post-micturition dribble incontinence.

 In males these symptoms most commonly occur when the prostate gland is enlarged- causing a relative urethral obstruction and making it more difficult for the urine to get out.
 These men have chronic high residual urine, so they end up going to the toilet very frequently in a vain attempt to empty out.
 They often dribble urine onto their clothes.
 When such men have prostatic surgery they usually find that their urine flow rate returns to normal and they usually stop dribbling.

 We will also need to explore how inflammation of the urinary bladder leads to suprapubic pain, and consider the two main causes of this, Bacterial Cystitis and Interstitial Cystitis .It often feels difficult to treat incontinence in the presence of bacterial cystitis, because such patients are overwhelmed by frequency and urgency of micturition and they may experience disabling suprapubic pain.
 It is fixable with the right treatment though.
 It all gets back to who is managing you.